nodejs/node-v0.x-archive/doc/api/cluster.markdown

       });
     }

-### worker.destroy()
+### worker.destroy(), Void

-This function will kill the worker, and inform the master to not spawn a new worker.
-The boolean `suicide` lets you distinguish between voluntary and accidental exit.
+This function kills the worker, and inform the master to not spawn a new worker.
+To know the difference between suicide and accidentally death, a suicide boolean is set to `true`.

-    cluster.on('exit', function (worker) {
+    cluster.on('death', function (worker) {
       if (worker.suicide === true) {
         console.log('Oh, it was just suicide\' – no need to worry').
       }